 PLL chip on TRX-PWR board generates lock or unlock signal for synthesizer.
-MPU watches and sets status flag which reflects data of ALR sentence.
-ID 003 for RX1, ID 004 for RX2
+MPU watches and sets status flag which reflects data of ALF/ALR sentence.
+When selecting Alert IF2, ID 3008 and ID 3116.

+When selecting Legacy, ID 003 for RX1 or ID 004 for RX2.